AJITESH3210/bootycamp/day1/README.md

 ### Step 3: Set the Upstream Remote

 Set up the original repository as the `upstream` remote.
-This is how you will pull new instructions and starting files from the instructor throughout the bootcamp.
+This is how you will pull new instructions and starting files from the original repo throughout the bootcamp.

 ```bash
     # Add the original repo as 'upstream'